lsst-dm/dmtn-308/index.rst

 ~~~~~

 - As a fully compatible PostgreSQL extension, Citus should require relatively low developer effort, as the existing schema and data replication tools are, in theory, fully compatible.
-- However, Citus would require a significant amount of development effort in devops, backup and recovery solutions, and other tools to manage the system.
+- However, Citus would require a significant amount of development effort in devops, backup and recovery solutions, and other tools to manage the system, as mentioned in its maintenance overhead section.

 Qserv
 ~~~~~

 - Qserv would require very high developer effort, because it lacks some required features, including, but not limited to tooling for data ingestion.
    - Qserv does not support incremental inserts or updates, as it is primarily designed for loading data in bulk.
 Significant enhancements would be required to support nightly updates from the APDB.
 - Given the existing commitments of the Qserv team, it is not clear that they would be able to devote the necessary resources to develop the required tooling on a reasonable timescale.
+It is likely that additional personnel would be required to develop these tools in a timely manner.

 AlloyDB
 ~~~~~~~